Myth (video game series): Soulblighter

 Myth II: Soulblighter went into development immediately after The Fallen Lords proved a commercial success.
 One of Bungie's main goals with the sequel was to include gameplay aspects and game mechanics which they had wanted to feature in The Fallen Lords, but had been unable to implement due to time constraints.
 Of the initial planning for Soulblighter, Alex Seropian, Bungie's co-founder, said:

 New to Soulblighter were moving 3D models within the gaming world, something none of Bungie staff had ever created before.
 For example, the opening level features a fully functional windmill, and a later level features a drawbridge that closes as the level begins, and which the player must then lower so their army can gain access to a castle.
 Although the original game featured the same kind of 3D polygonal models, none of them moved, and implementing this feature proved to be one of the biggest challenges the team encountered in making the game.
-Another challenge also involved something not seen in the first game; a level set indoors.
+Another challenge also involved something not seen in the first game: a level set indoors.
 For this level, which is set in a large castle, the AI had to be rewritten as two enemy units could be right beside one another but not be able to see each other because of a wall between them.
 Previously, two units standing beside one another would automatically attack.
 Writing this new code into the AI scripting language proved especially difficult for the programmers.

 In terms of the game's graphics, as with The Fallen Lords, each level in Soulblighter is constructed on a polygonal mesh.
 However, the mesh used in the sequel is four times finer than in the original, and hence the graphics are more detailed and smoother.
-Also like the first game, although the game world itself is fully 3D, the characters populating each level are 2D sprites.
-The sprites in Soulblighter have many more frames of animation than those in The Fallen Lords, and so move much more smoothly.
+Like the first game, although the game world itself is fully 3D, the characters populating each level are 2D sprites.
+The sprites in Soulblighter have many more frames of animation than those in The Fallen Lords, and so move more smoothly.
 Explaining why the team stuck with the concept of using 2D sprites in a 3D terrain, producer Tuncer Deniz stated:

 Soulblighter originally supported software rendering, all 3dfx and Rendition GPUs, and any graphics cards that supported Direct3D for Windows and QuickDraw 3D for Mac.
 The game also supported 3D audio, specifically Aureal Semiconductor's A3D and Creative Labs' EAX.

 When Soulblighter was released, Bungie included the "Fear" and "Loathing" programming tools, which allowed players to create new units and maps.
 Bungie themselves strongly encouraged the creativity of their fan base in using these tools.
-For example, in April 1999, they issued a press release regarding the World War II total conversion Myth II: Recon, saying: "This kind of plug-in was exactly what the Myth II tools were intended to inspire, and is an excellent sign that Myth mapmakers are taking this game world in fascinating new directions".
+For example, in April 1999, they issued a press release regarding the World War II total conversion, Myth II: Recon, saying: "This kind of plug-in was exactly what the Myth II tools were intended to inspire, and is an excellent sign that Myth mapmakers are taking this game world in fascinating new directions."